 With my shared host OVH server, getting the logs from the server was a bit tricky.
 I was kind of stuck.
 My very last card to play when I’m facing such an obstacle is to call a fellow dev.
 This time, it was my Master Mentor who kindly share a .htaccess file he uses.
 That fixed my problem.

 Until it works...

-Getting out of my non-coding misery was to try and try again and try even more, searching the web until it works.
+Getting out of my non-coding misery was to try and try again and try, even more, searching the web until it works.
 This is how I learned.
-I’ve came across very classic but stupid issues that I ended up fixing.
+I’ve come across very classic but stupid issues that I ended up fixing.
 Silly junior questions that I had to ask myself as I was working on my own, doing the whole process alone.
 Those mistakes, they won’t happen again and if they do, they will get fixed pretty quickly!

 … Until I learn